jduffy3/jduffy3.github.io/_posts/2022-06-02-the-strategy-pattern.markdown

 ### Why favor composition over inheritance?

 Inheritance is referred to as *white-box reuse* because a classes internals are visible to their subclasses.
-Classes are defined *within* a family of hierarhcies that extend a common parent class, and while it can help keep things DRY, inheritance can expose a parents implementation details to it's subclass which has led to some arguing ["inheritance breaks encapsulation"](https://www.cs.tufts.edu/comp/150CBD/readings/snyder86encapsulation.pdf).
+Classes are defined *within* a family of hierarchies that extend a common parent class, and while it can help keep things DRY, inheritance can expose a parents implementation details to it's subclass which has led to some arguing ["inheritance breaks encapsulation"](https://www.cs.tufts.edu/comp/150CBD/readings/snyder86encapsulation.pdf).

 How?